Set It and Forget It: Crockpot Dog Food Recipes Worth Bookmarking

 • Save

-Your dog watches you unload groceries.
-You toss ground beef into the slow cooker with peas and carrots.
-Six hours later, you have ready-to-serve homemade dog food that looks like actual dinner—not mystery mush.
+Watching you unpack your groceries, your dog wags his tail while you throw ground beef into the slow cooker along with peas and carrots.
+Six hours later, you’ve got ready-to-serve homemade dog food that looks like a dinner you’d make for yourself.

-This recipe uses simple grocery staples.
-You’ll brown two pounds of lean ground beef, add frozen mixed veggies, and let it cook on Low.
-No grinders needed.
-The texture stays chunky so you can see what’s inside, which means your kitchen counter doesn’t look like a science lab.
-It pairs beautifully with chicken and rice dog food recipes when you want to rotate proteins weekly.
+This recipe uses some simple ingredients from the grocery store.
+You can brown two pounds of lean ground beef and add frozen mixed veggies.
+I don’t have a grinder, so this ends up being chunky (you can see what’s inside, so it doesn’t look like a science experiment on the kitchen counter).
+It is quite delicious served with chicken and rice dog food recipes and can be made when you want to change up the protein weekly.

-It cooks while you work so you can skip the drive-thru pet store runs, which means more time for evening walks and less guilt about ingredient lists you can’t pronounce.
-The beef provides complete protein.
-The veggies add fiber.
-The slow heat keeps nutrients intact.
+It cooks while you work, so you don’t have to hit the drive-thru pet store run.
+This means you’ll have more time for an evening walk with your dog, and less guilt about a tricky-to-pronounce ingredient list.
+Beef is a complete protein and veggies provide some fiber.
+And slow cooking keeps nutrients intact.

-Pro tip: Use a potato masher to break up the beef after cooking—you’ll get consistent texture in under thirty seconds.
+Pro tip: I use a potato masher to break up the beef after cooking for even texture in under 30 seconds.

 📸 Photo credit: Instagram @thebearsworld